MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-intro.md

 ## Workplace Analytics solution for teamwork playbook

-The [solution for teamwork playbook](wpa-teamwork-solution-playbook.pdf) provides tips on how to best use Workplace Analytics Teamwork solution to achieve maximum benefit for your organization:
+The [solution for teamwork playbook](wpa-teamwork-solution-playbook.pdf) provides tips on how to best use Workplace Analytics Teamwork plans to achieve maximum benefit for your organization:

 [![solution for teamwork playbook](../images/wpa/tutorials/solns-playbook-title.png)](wpa-teamwork-solution-playbook.pdf) -->